SMARTNET™ ENERGY INFRASTRUCTURE

 Such chance taking on the part of a newcomer applicant is daunting to say the least, a disincentive, save for larger corporations and academia with substantial research budgets who might afford a pop - since they would not fall at the financial hurdle.
 Indeed, they may have been the recipient of several grants previously, becoming favoured developers, perceived as a safer bet, but with whom progress may be linear, rather than lateral - so slower - and in the end, more expensive.
 Worse, they may never find the solution in timely fashion.

 Imagine if you will the bouncing bomb, invented by Barnes Wallace.
-It got the job done, but would never have seen the light of day in a peacetime situation, for it has no practical application, but during hostilities, technology accelerates much faster.
-John Harrison's Marine Chronometer is another example of a small enterprise (sole trader) coming up with the solution needed in his time, against considerable opposition from the Board of Longitude.
+It got the job done, but would never have seen the light of day in a peacetime situation, for it has no practical application, but during hostilities, technology accelerates ideas much faster.
+John Harrison's Marine Chronometer is another example of a small enterprise (sole trader) coming up with the solution needed in his time, against considerable opposition and Red Flag sabotage from the Board of Longitude.

 Two calls in the pipeline in draft, that appear to be looking for a SmartNet™ kind of solution are seen below.
-At time of publication (21-04-20210 they remain to go live and details may change.
+At time of publication (21-04-2021) they were not live and details may have changed.

 If anyone wants to form a consortium for such applications (as lead perhaps) we'd be more than pleased to contribute the design concept, as IP partners.
-We'd need a gas production concern and a utility.
-If a truck or van maker joined, that would make a solid consortium.
+We'd need a gas production concern, a utility and a vehicle end user to make a solid consortium.

-Apart from the IP, we can also bring to the table smart software, via an existing contact, and building design and planning expertise.
+Apart from the IP, we can also bring smart software to the table (via an existing contact) and building design and seasoned (real world) planning expertise.

 HYDROGEN BOOSTER - The same service station that provides freshly charged 'green hydrogen' batteries, doubles up as an energy store for the national grid of the country concerned, boosting 'green deal' hydrogen production, and reducing CAPEX.
 That's the beauty of dual fuel capability, multi-function flat-packs making E-Mobility more affordable.
 This is only a 1:20 scale model.
 We need your help to get to the full-size demonstration stage, perhaps via a consortium - as a hop-on partner.